-- Funds must be INCURRED (i.e. obligated) by December 31, 2024 - □ Funds must be EXPENDED with all WORK PERFORMED and COMPLETED by December 31, 2026 - Counties may provide premium pay retroactively, dating back to the start of the public health emergency on January 27, 2020
+- ☐ Funds must be EXPENDED with all WORK PERFORMED and COMPLETED by December 31, 2026 - □ Counties may provide premium pay retroactively, dating back to the start of the public health emergency on January 27, 2020

-- 3. BROAD FLEXIBILITY TO HELP THOSE DISPROPORTIONATELY IMPACTED BY THE COVID-19 PANDEMIC The Interim Rule states under its first eligible use category - responding to public health needs and negative economic impacts from the pandemic - that funds must respond to "the disease itself or the harmful consequences of the economic disruptions resulting from or exacerbated by the COVID-19 public health emergency." - Whether it be public health expenses or economic investments, counties have broad flexibility if the county can demonstrate that these activities support the public health response or that recipients of the Recovery Funds have experienced economic harm from the pandemic - Additionally, the Interim Rule provides even greater flexibility for Qualified Census Tracts (QCTs) and other communities, households and businesses disproportionately impacted by the pandemic

-4. UNDERSTAND THE IMPORTANT DIFFERENCES BETWEEN CARES ACT CORONAVIRUS RELIEF FUND (CRF) AND ARP FISCAL RECOVERY FUND, ESPECIALLY FOR COUNTY EMPLOYEE PAYROLL SUPPORT
+- 3. BROAD FLEXIBILITY TO HELP THOSE DISPROPORTIONATELY IMPACTED BY THE COVID-19 PANDEMIC The Interim Rule states under its first eligible use category - responding to public health needs and negative economic impacts from the pandemic - that funds must respond to "the disease itself or the harmful consequences of the economic disruptions resulting from or exacerbated by the COVID-19 public health emergency." - ☐ Whether it be public health expenses or economic investments, counties have broad flexibility if the county can demonstrate that these activities support the public health response or that recipients of the Recovery Funds have experienced economic harm from the pandemic - Additionally, the Interim Rule provides even greater flexibility for Qualified Census Tracts (QCTs) and other communities, households and businesses disproportionately impacted by the pandemic - 4.
+UNDERSTAND THE IMPORTANT DIFFERENCES BETWEEN CARES ACT CORONAVIRUS RELIEF FUND (CRF) AND ARP FISCAL RECOVERY FUND, ESPECIALLY FOR COUNTY EMPLOYEE PAYROLL SUPPORT